Protect Yourself From a Conspiracy Conviction

 Conspiracy theories are incredibly common in everyday life these days — especially online — but criminal conspiracies are a whole another beast.
 Being accused of conspiring to commit a crime can irreparably damage a defendant’s reputation, impacting career prospects, relationships, and future.

-These accusations should never be thrown around lightly, and anyone facing a conspiracy charge should only trust their case to a dedicated white-collar defense attorney.
+These accusations should never be thrown around lightly, and anyone facing a conspiracy charge should only trust their case to a dedicated Los Angeles white-collar crime defense attorney.

 What Is Conspiracy?